 Should you switch to wood pellet heating?

-Should you switch to a wood pellet heating system?Advanced wood heating systems offer all the comfort and hands-off convenience that people have come to expect from traditional heating systems, but are fueled by local wood pellets instead of fossil fuel.
+A local alternative to fossil fuelCentral wood pellet heating systems (also known as automated or advanced wood heating systems) offer all the comfort and hands-off convenience that people have come to expect from traditional heating systems, but are fueled by local, sustainable wood pellets instead of fossil fuel.

-You will need to have room for pellet storage.
+You'll need room for pellet storage.
 Hoppers that store the pellets are often located in the basement near the boiler.
 Bulk pellets usually take up more space than oil or propane.

 Ash bins must be emptied.
 You’ll need to empty the bin 3-5 times during the heating season.
-Wood ash consists of naturally occurring minerals and can be spread on wooded areas, lawns, or (depending on your soil) gardens.
+Wood ash consists of naturally occurring minerals and can be spread on wooded areas, lawns, or gardens.

 As with any major upgrade, you'll want to review a few options to determine the best fit for your particular home or business environment.
 Our customer support team can offer objective advice to help you make an informed decision.